gemiyudhia/klipa-backend/README.md

 Campaign is the core workflow of Klipa.

-A Creator can create and manage campaigns containing information required by Clipper to participate in the campaign.
+A Creator can create and manage campaigns containing information required by Clippers to participate in the campaign.

 The backend handles campaign data and the relationship between users and campaigns.